 You will also have the opportunity to take research-oriented training courses and participate in research seminars, journal clubs, career days and a research poster competition.

 Cincinnati offers a variety of cultural and social activities such as the Cincinnati Reds, Zoo & Botanical Garden, and art museum.
 You may decide to see a concert at Riverbend Music Center or a play at the Aronoff Center, Playhouse in the Park or Ensemble Theatre of Cincinnati.

-Interns should arrange for health insurance coverage.
+Interns should arrange for health insurance coverage, this is not provided for summer students through Cincinnati Children's.
 Parking and access to the University Recreation Center are also available to SURF students.

 We hope you will join us for an exciting and stimulating summer of scientific exploration.